 You can do the same for a low AOV as well by selecting an AOV that is lower than a monetary number of your choice.
 With high and low AOV segments, target customers based on spending habits with customized campaigns that acknowledge their shopping behaviors.

 Holiday Shoppers Segment

-Finally, let’s look at a holiday shoppers segment.
-This segment is important because it paves the way for you to reach high revenue and increased customer engagement.
+A holiday shoppers segment is important because it paves the way for you to reach high revenue and increased customer engagement.
 Some examples of key holidays include Black Friday, Cyber Monday, Mother’s Day, Father’s Day, Memorial Day, and Valentine's Day.

-Below is a segment of customers who specifically shopped during the time of your Black Friday sale last year:
+Below is a segment of customers who specifically shopped during your Black Friday sale last year:

-Once you access these shoppers, you can send them content that invites them to this year’s offers, provides insight on new products, and reminds them of what about your brand drove them to purchase a year ago.
+Once you access these shoppers, send them content that invites them to this year’s offers, provides insight on new products, and reminds them of what about your brand drove them to purchase a year ago.
 Moreover, think about how you can build off of this and generate a customer base that will return year-round as well.
-Think about your email cadence around both the BFCM weekend, the weekends between the holidays, and beyond.
+Think about your email (or SMS) cadence around the BFCM weekend, the weekends between the holidays, and beyond.

-Segments for holidays are incredibly important for implementing an email strategy leading up to and following an event.
-It is a great time to use your data productively and send customers highly personalized, targeted communication that will boost sales.
-Check out our Holiday Guides for more information on how to maximize your performance during this time.
+Segments for holidays are incredibly important for implementing a sending strategy leading up to and following an event.
+It's a great time to use your data productively and send customers highly personalized, targeted communication to boost sales.
+Check out our holiday marketing courses for more information on how to maximize your performance during this time.

 Forms, though primarily used for subscribing to a website, can be used in a variety of ways beyond opting in for marketing.
 Moreover, using segmentation to target forms opens doors to new strategies that promote growth and increase revenue.